Weekly devotion: “Let the little children come to me”

 A group of children at one of the Child Friendly Spaces we support.

 Working through Middle East Revive and Thrive (MERATH), which partners with local churches in Syria, Embrace is supporting three Child Friendly Spaces – in Homs, Damascus and Mhardeh.
-These places provide informal educational and fun activities for children.
+These spaces provide informal educational and fun activities for children.
 As safe spaces to learn and play, they reduce the risk of children falling victim to child labour, early marriage or sexual exploitation, and significantly improve children’s psychosocial wellbeing.

 Bible reading